 How Do You Define Financial Success?

-The amount of money required for financial success is different for everyone, depending on their situation.
-People with families will probably want to build generational wealth, so that their progeny can have financially successful lives.
+The amount of money required for financial success differs for everyone, depending on their situation.
+People with families may want to build generational wealth so that their progeny can have financially successful lives.

 What is the True Meaning of Success?

-We’ve talked about career success, and financial success, but are either of those the true meaning of success?
-I don’t think so.
-I think the true meaning of success is life success.
-A successful life is one where you are happy, joyful and content.
-Going back to the original definition, it’s when your life had a desired or favorable outcome.
-And what makes our lives favorable?
-What is the key to a desired outcome?
+The true meaning of success is life success.
+A successful life is one where you are happy, joyful, and content.
+Returning to the original definition, it’s when your life has a desired or favorable outcome.

 In a word – happiness.